-Operators are encouraged to see a doctor on the first day of an injury occurring off the job.
+Operators are encouraged to see a doctor on the first day of an injury or illness occurring off the job.

-When medical verification is required, it must be submitted on the Metro Sick Leave Medical Verification form or a form provided directly by a medical provider.
-If using the Metro form, Part A is to be completed by the employee.
-Part B is to be completed by the physician/practitioner.
+When medical verification is required, it shall be on a medical report acceptable to Metro, from a licensed practitioner, either a form provided directly by a medical provider or the Metro Sick Leave Verification Form.
+If using the Metro Sick Leave Verification form, Part A is to be completed by the employee.
+Part B is to be completed by the medical provider.
 The top copy of the completed Metro form or the original of the medical provider's form must be time stamped and placed in the base Sick Leave Box within ten calendar days of the operator's return to work.
 Illnesses that require medical verification but are not verified within ten calendar days after return to work will result in unexcused absences for each unverified day.
-The 10 calendar days begin to run on the first day that the operator returns to work following the sick absence.